-Do Residential Drug Rehab Centers Need State or Federal Certifications or Licenses?
+Do Residential Drug Rehab Centers Need Certifications or Licenses?

 The certification of residential drug treatment facilities is primarily undertaken by different states according to the state’s statutes; however, not all states have the same requirements.
 In addition, not all states oversee these facilities.
 There are numerous operational and maintenance issues that must be met before a facility can even begin to accept patients.
 States may have different requirements regarding the types of employees who can work in these facilities.
 Some states may require that individuals undergo a background check and not have any significant legal entanglements in their background whereas others may not.